CLASSIFICATION NO. 444

 Must be available for after hours on-call emergency response to traffic signal and intersection warning beacon failures.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license.
-Valid Class B Commercial Driver's License (CDL) with Air Brake and Hazardous Materials endorsement required within 6 months of hire.
+Valid Class B Commercial Driver's License (CDL) with no restrictions in order to drive manual transmission and full air brake vehicles and Hazardous Materials endorsement required within 6 months of hire.
 Incumbents must possess and maintain an acceptable driving record throughout the course of employment.

 Must pass a pre-employment drug test (DOT Regulations for CDL).